Restful Controllers

 Using with Vite

-is very convenient, effectively implementing features similar to Spring's automatic package scanning @ComponentScan
+When using unioc with Vite, import.meta.glob is very convenient, effectively implementing features similar to Spring's automatic package scanning @ComponentScan.

 /// <reference types="vite/client" />